gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - load from cache performance improvements and reduced memory consumption for Android builds

+## Improved name matching

+Previously, if you wanted to execute a task with abbreviated names, you needed to use camel case naming.
+For example, the command `./gradlew mAP:help` worked if the target project name was `myAweSomeProject`.
+Now, the name matching works with kamel-case names: the command above works even if you name your project `my-awesome-project`.

+Please note, that the name matching both works for project and task names.
+At the same time, camel case is still the recommended formatting for task names.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.